JGCRI/gcam-doc/economy.md

 GCAM can be run with fixed GDP or open GDP.

 In fixed-GDP mode, GDP follows exogenous socioeconomic assumptions and is not affected by GCAM sectoral outcomes.
-This mode is useful for scenario comparison when users want to hold the socioeconomic pathway fixed.
+This mode is useful for scenario comparison when users want to hold the socioeconomic pathway fixed, or re-calibrate total factor productivity.

-In open-GDP mode, GCAM-Macro/KLEAM allows GDP to respond endogenously.
+In open-GDP mode, GCAM-Macro allows GDP to respond endogenously.
 In reference scenarios, total factor productivity is calibrated so that open-GDP results reproduce the corresponding reference GDP trajectory.
 In policy or perturbation scenarios, changes in energy, agriculture, labor, capital, savings, investment, and other sectoral conditions can affect GDP and related macroeconomic outputs.

 The key outputs used to interpret these responses are summarized below.

 ## Outputs

-Economy-related outputs include socioeconomic drivers, endogenous macroeconomic outcomes, and national-account variables used to diagnose GCAM-Macro/KLEAM behavior.
+Economy-related outputs include socioeconomic drivers, endogenous macroeconomic outcomes, and national-account variables used to diagnose GCAM-Macro behavior.
 These outputs are available through ModelInterface queries and XML database outputs.
-Exact query names are defined in [`Main_queries.xml`](https://github.com/JGCRI/gcam-core/blob/master/output/queries/Main_queries.xml), and availability may depend on the model configuration.
+Exact query names are defined in [Main_queries.xml](https://github.com/JGCRI/gcam-core/blob/master/output/queries/Main_queries.xml), and availability may depend on the model configuration.

-In fixed-GDP runs, GDP follows the exogenous socioeconomic trajectory.
-In GCAM-Macro/KLEAM open-GDP runs, GDP can respond endogenously to changes in energy, agriculture, labor, capital, savings, investment, and other sectoral conditions.

 **Table 2: Selected economy-related outputs**